John Mahama: First presidency (2012–2017)

-After his investiture, the opposition New Patriotic Party led by its 2012 presidential candidate Nana Akufo-Addo, running mate Dr Mahamudu Bawumia and the party chairman Jacob Otanka Obetsebi-Lamptey, challenged the election results, alleging irregularities, malpractices, omissions and violations.
+After his investiture, the opposition New Patriotic Party led by Nana Akufo-Addo, his running mate, Mahamudu Bawumia and the party chairman, Jacob Otanka Obetsebi-Lamptey, challenged the election results, alleging irregularities, malpractices, omissions and violations.
 The petition was heard by nine justices of the Supreme Court of Ghana.
-After eight months of hearing, the Court on 29 August 2013 dismissed the petition by a majority opinion.
+After eight months of hearing, the Court on 29 August 2013, dismissed the petition by a majority opinion.

 Mahama is one of Africa's most-followed leaders on the social networking sites, Twitter and Facebook.
 In May 2013, he stated that all of West Africa is under the threat of Islamist militancy.

 On 30 March 2014, he was elected to preside over ECOWAS.
 On 26 June 2014, he was elected Chairperson of the African Union's (AU's) High-Level African Trade Committee (HATC).

-On 21 January 2016 on the occasion of the World Economic Forum in Davos, Mahama became co-chair of the Sustainable Development Goals Advocates group which consists of 17 eminent persons assisting the UN Secretary-General in the campaign to achieve the Sustainable Development Goals (SDGs) that world leaders unanimously adopted in September 2015.
+On 21 January 2016, on the occasion of the World Economic Forum in Davos, Mahama became co-chair of the Sustainable Development Goals Advocates group which consists of 17 eminent persons assisting the UN Secretary-General in the campaign to achieve the Sustainable Development Goals (SDGs) that world leaders unanimously adopted in September 2015.
 With a mandate to support the Secretary-General in his efforts to generate momentum and commitment to achieve the SDGs by 2030, the SDG Advocates have been working to promote the universal sustainable development agenda, to raise awareness of the integrated nature of the SDGs, and to foster the engagement of new stakeholders in the implementation of these Goals.

 Mahama sought a second full term at the December 2016 general election.
 He was eligible for a second full term since he ascended to the presidency with only six months remaining in Mills' term.
 In Ghana, a vice president who ascends to the presidency is allowed to run for two full terms in his own right if more than half of his predecessor's term has expired.
 He was defeated by main opposition leader Akufo-Addo in a rematch from four years earlier, and conceded defeat on election night.
 Mahama polled 44.4% of the valid votes cast compared to Akufo-Addo's 53.5%.

-In December 2016, he was part of the ECOWAS mediation team to resolve the post-election political impasse in The Gambia between the defeated incumbent, Yahya Jammeh and declared winner, Adam Barrow.
+In December 2016, he was part of the ECOWAS mediation team to resolve the post-election political impasse in The Gambia between the defeated incumbent president, Yahya Jammeh and declared winner, Adama Barrow.